I watched this film at Anime Expo 2016 Los Angeles. I'll try to keep my review as spoiler-less as possible.

 an overly drawn out epilogue sequence.
 The main climax happens off screen, which negates the entire build up to it, because Shinkai wanted to have a reveal with little weight.
-Plot is bad.
-After looking at the plot once again, I've discovered that it is far worse than I initially thought.
+There are an unacceptable amount of plotholes, mostly due to the concept of Musubi.
 There's little coherence, and amateur directing/writing displayed frequently throughout.
 To differentiate this from his other movies, Shinkai infused supernatural elements with romance, which fails horribly at enhancing the movie and instead detracts very significantly.
 Even amongst the people who love this movie, there is a large percentage that find the plot messy.

 It's Makoto Shinkai.
 If movies were judged by aesthetics alone, this would be one of the best ones.
 There are no issues with the art.
 Scene composition is mostly great, the animation was very high quality, and the art style was beautiful.
-While there are not as many wallpaper opportunities as in 5cm/s, the quality of them is higher.
+While there are not as many wallpaper opportunities as in 5cm/s, the quality of them is significantly higher.
 Watch this in the highest possible quality you can find.
 Worth watching for the art alone.
-The animation is what you'd expect from a high budget movie, but it's not insulting.
+The animation is what you'd expect from a high budget movie, but it's not anything revolutionary.
 There are several scenes that move beautifully and feel like magic to look at.
 The animation quality isn't quite up to Ghibli standards but it is nothing to scoff at.

 Voice actors were quite good and played different roles effectively.
 The change in voice aesthetic was notable during the first half when they were body swapping.
 The soundtrack was unmemorable, but set the scene adequately, and it may help to broaden your horizons and expose you to new music.
 Sound FX and general background noise was well produced and sounded natural.
 The opening sequence song in particular stood out and is worth a listen, but I can't say that for most of the soundtrack.